mistralai/client-js/README.md

-This javascript client is inspired from [cohere-typescript](https://github.com/cohere-ai/cohere-typescript)
+This JavaScript client is inspired from [cohere-typescript](https://github.com/cohere-ai/cohere-typescript)

-# Mistral Javascript Client
+# Mistral JavaScript Client

-You can use the Mistral Javascript client to interact with the Mistral AI API.
+You can use the Mistral JavaScript client to interact with the Mistral AI API.

 ## Installing